 So, campaign finance just talks… Listen, if corporations get to pour money in and elect the judges who make decisions on their cases, which is specifically happening, the Mississippi example, obviously, that affects what happens in those cases.

-So, this is the end, and I’m going to specifically talk about what you said.
-Let me start with, to me, the future looks bleak.
+Let me start with the future looks bleak to me.
 I don’t see how any of this is going to be reversed.

-Initially, these new corporate rights were granted by deeply divided courts – five to four decisions.
+Initially, deeply divided courts – five to four decisions, granted these new corporate rights.
 But, now, just in 2017, recently, it was seven to one.
 So, it’s gone from a deeply divided court to almost unanimous.

 So, I’m very pessimistic that courts can solve this.